it-dept-cis/Essential-Guide-to-Election-Security/docs/source/ei_primer/vote_capture.rst

                                        Note: If a vote capture machine transmits data for any reason—or even if the functionality is enabled regardless of whether it is used—it should be considered network connected.
    Not Connected                       \1. *Voter marked and hand counted paper balloting*.
 Out of scope in this handbook as the vote capture process does not include a digital component.
    Additinal Transmission-based Risks  \6. *Electronic voting conducted remotely*.
 These methods vary greatly and must be addressed on a case-by-case basis.
 At minimum, when web-based, email, or fax transmission is used in either direction, it leverages a digital component and should incorporate the relevant transmission-based mitigations.
-Aspects definitively executed without a digital component are Not Connected.
    ==================================  =============================================================================